You Are Not Starting Over

 Go to bed early.
 Your exam is tomorrow.

-How to Turn Your Score Report into a Study Schedule
+How to Turn Your Result Report into a Study Schedule

-Step 1: List and Weight Your Below-Passing Areas
+Step 1: List and Weight Your Weak Areas

-Write down every content area the report flags.
+Write down every weak content area you can identify.
 Then look up each area's exam weight from the table below:

 Content Area Exam Weight Questions (~)